UmeanNever/NovelSum/README.md

 - 📖 **Paper**: [Read our paper on arXiv](https://arxiv.org/abs/2502.17184)
 - 🛠️ **Code**: Available in this repository.
-- 📀 **Data**: We release both the curated instruction tuning datasets selected by NovelSelect and the original source dataset used in our study; see the [Dataset](#-dataset) section below for details.
+- 📀 **Data**: We release both the instruction-tuning dataset curated by NovelSelect and the full source dataset used in our study; see the [Dataset](#-dataset) section below for details.

 Our codebase supports the following functionalities:
 - **Dataset Diversity Measurement (NovelSum)**: